SwissDataScienceCenter/renku-cli/docs/index.md

 form of linux, try `*-amd64` or `*-aarch64`.
 Last for Windows use the `*-windows` binary.

+Once downloaded, you can simply execute it without any further installation step.

 ### Nix User

-If you are a nix user and have flakes enabled, you can install renku-cli from this repository:
+If you are a nix user and have flakes enabled, you can install rnk from this repository:

 ```